29 Aug Crossing Lake Michigan by ferry boat

 Our total bill was $351 one-way, for both my wife and me, with a car and the premier cabin service, which included the port and security fees.

 My wife is sensitive to motion; I’m not.
-As far as the trip across the lake, we couldn’t even tell that we were on a boat, until we went on deck.
+As far as Ferry across Lake Michigan, we couldn’t even tell that we were on a boat, until we went on deck.
 Weather could influence this experience.

 We took this trip in early August, choosing from Milwaukee departure times of 6 a.m., 12:30 p.m. and 7 p.m.
 The options leaving from Muskegon include 10:15 a.m., 4:45 p.m. and 11 p.m.
 These vary by season.

-Overall, we enjoyed this experience.
+Overall, we enjoyed crossing Lake Michigan by boat.
 Fast.
 Relaxing.
 Good customer service.
 And its website was easy to navigate for reservations.